AnasQiblawi/localgoose/README.md

 - `$bucket`: Categorize documents into buckets
 - `$sortByCount`: Group and count documents
 - `$densify`: Fill gaps in time-series data
+- `$graphLookup`: Perform recursive search on a collection
+- `$unionWith`: Combine documents from another collection
+- `$count`: Count the number of documents
+- `$out`: Write the result to a collection
+- `$merge`: Merge the result with a collection
+- `$replaceRoot`: Replace the input document with the specified document
+- `$set`: Add new fields or update existing fields in documents
+- `$unset`: Remove specified fields from documents

 ### Supported Group Accumulators